listlessbird/poland-ai-ts-workshop/exercises/007-memory/007.1-working-memory-TODO/readme.md

 - Retrieve the memories from the database when new messages come in

 Also pass in the current date to the workflow.

+---

+To ensure successful memory extraction:

+- Include temporal markers (when events occurred)
+- Add personal context or experiences
+- Frame information in terms of real-world applications or experiences
+- Include specific examples or cases rather than general definitions